-The Gateway determination has yet to be issued.
-It is anticipated that the Rural Fire Service, Department of Planning, Industry and Environment, Transport for NSW, Tweed Byron LALC and Arakwal Corporation will be contacted for comment during the public exhibition.
+- Rural Fire Service,

+- Department of Planning, Industry and Environment (Biodiversity and Conservation division,

+- Transport for NSW,

+- Heritage NSW

+- Tweed Byron LALC

+- Arakwal

 At this early stage, it appears unlikely that there will be any issues of interest to Commonwealth authorities.
 State government authorities will be consulted during the public exhibition period in accordance with the Gateway requirements.